waynchi/DopamineAPI_Android-Client/README.md

 The `DopamineAction` from your custom `Dopamine` class are public and static, so they can be easily be access from anywhere in your project.
 The `reinforce()` method of a `DopamineAction` returns the name of the function that should be called in order to optimize the user's reward schedule.
 The resulting string/function name is also retrievable by `Dopamine.action1.resultFunction`

-If you want finer-grained control over exactly how each Reinforcement Function runs and what it displays, you can also specify ‘Reward Arguments’ that we can optimize to each user.
-Reward Arguments are extra details that specify different ways that we can display a reward within a given Reward Function.
-Reward Arguments are unique to each Reward Function and they’re specified on the developer dashboard.
+If you want finer-grained control over exactly how each Reinforcement Function runs and what it displays, you can also use the metadata that was passed when a reinforcement call was made.
+The metadata can be used in different ways to display a reward within a given Reward Function.

-We return Reward Arguments in the response.rewardArgument value of the JSON response from the API.
-You can pass the entire value of response.rewardArgument as an argument to your Reinforcement Function specified inside the appropriate switch case in dopamine_reinforce( ).
+We return the metadata in `action.arguments`. `arguments` is an object array (Object[]), so you will have to cast the object back down to the data it was entered as.
+Because of this constraint, we suggest remembering in what order data was entered, or creating a custom metadata class.